andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 <h4 class="article-subheader">Andy Meet Aspen, Aspen Meet Zane</h4>
-At the start of rehearsals Mark instructs us to write our name on a few of our props.
+Once we graduate to props Mark instructs us to write our name on a handful of cups to keep everything organized.
 Since I routinely wake up in the morning and choose silliness I write A<span class="flip-h">N</span>DY like our best good pal Woody brandishes 'neath his cowboy boot.

 <figure class="figure container-fluid">
   <img class="figure-img img-fluid mt-2 rounded" src="/theme/images/entroper/2023_06-this_land/hearsals-andy_cup.jpeg" alt="Andy">
 	<figcaption class="figure-caption">Somebody's poisoned the waterhole!</figcaption>
 </figure>

-And this is how I inadvertently adopted Andy as my stage name.
+And this is how I inadvertently adopt Andy as my stage name.

 One day Alexandra asks me, "Do you prefer Andrew or Andy?"